syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

 ---
 layout: post
-title: Keys for Syncfusion Controls
+title: Theme dynamic Keys for Syncfusion Controls
 description: This section contains the details about the keys which are mapped to the UI elements of all the controls
 platform: xamarin
 control: General